 Figure 6.2 Common Tunneled Packet Stream.

-The following paragraphs describe each of the callouts in Figure 6.2.
+The following bullets describe the callouts in Figure 6.2.
 Note that this is an example of a potential implementation to illustrate how the fixed-size Tunnel Packets are constructed according to this specification.
-Actual implementations could differ substantially; the resulting packet Stream, however, would have the same semantic organization.
+Actual implementations could differ substantially; the resulting packet Stream, however, would have the same syntactic organization.

-A standard RTP/UDP/IP header precedes each of the CTP fixed-size Tunnel Packets that contain the content to be protected by the ST 2022-1 ECC process.
-All Tunnel Packet headers are fixed size even if they include an extension header as required by ST 2022-1.
+A standard RTP/UDP/IP header ① precedes each of the CTP fixed-size Tunnel Packets that contain the content to be protected by the ST 2022-1 [8] ECC process.
+All Tunnel Packet headers are fixed size even if they include an extension header as required by ST 2022-1 [8].